MailTape/MailTape-v1/_posts/2020-06-07-Endless-Forms.md

 track3_color: rough
 track2_link: 'https://mailtapesounds.s3.amazonaws.com/409/track2.mp3'
 track7_link: 'https://mailtapesounds.s3.amazonaws.com/409/track7.mp3'
+description: >-
+  We are so excited to welcome [Endless Forms] to select a Sunday morning playlist with us.Endless Forms constructs ebbs and flows of intensity through his instrumentals, all as a backdrop to his intricate and powerful lyricism.
+  His entire album, _More Than Candy_, plays as an epic of self examination and discovery, with each song effortlessly feeding into the next.
 ---
 <p id="introduction">We are so excited to welcome [Endless Forms](https://soundcloud.com/endlessforms) to select a Sunday morning playlist with us.
 <br><br>
 Endless Forms constructs ebbs and flows of intensity through his instrumentals, all as a backdrop to his intricate and powerful lyricism.
-I recommend listening to his entire album as it plays as an epic of self examination and discovery, with each song effortlessly feeding into the next.
+His entire album, _More Than Candy_, plays as an epic of self examination and discovery, with each song effortlessly feeding into the next.
 </p>